Introduction

 Overview of California’s Reputation for High Living Expenses

-• Healthcare: Health insurance and medical costs are higher in California than in many other states.
+- Health insurance together with medical costs remain higher throughout California than they are in various other US states.

 Read More: Get into Your Dream College with Study Abroad Scholarships